 I am committed to counseling.

-The NCC is voluntary.
+Becoming a National Certified Counselor is voluntary.
 Professionals who complete this voluntary process distinguish themselves from those who only pursue credentials that are required for practice.
 As an NCC, I am dedicated to providing quality services to my clients and to the counseling profession.

 I voluntarily submit to an established conduct review conducted by professionals in counseling.